easytarget/PrintEye/README.md

 ![Thumb](./images/PrintEye-Schematic-thumb.png "Full Schematics in Hardware repo") ![Thumb](./images/PrintEye-pcb-thumb.jpg "Full KiCad files in Hardware repo")

 * Level converters allow the PrintEye to run at 5V while communicating with the 3.2v Duet.
-* This should also be Compatible with V3 Duet electronics
+* This should also be Compatible with the (as of this writing) upcoming V3 Duet electronics
  * A new cable layout and duet config would be needed since the V3 hardware uses 5 pin connectors that can be mapped to functions

 # Software
 ## Requirements
-* None really; you need to be able to compile and upload to your target, and be a bit competent at assembling stuff, but all the libraries needed are included in the sketch.
+* You need to include the [U8glib](https://github.com/olikraus/u8g2/) Graphics library for the displays; this is available in the ArduinoIDE; search for 'U8g2' in the library manager, or follow instructions [here](https://github.com/olikraus/u8g2/wiki)
+* The Jsmn library (https://github.com/zserge/jsmn) is included with the sketch.
 * I used a FTDI adapter to do the programming and serial debugging during development; the circuit incorporates a the correct reset pin pullup+capacitor to allow low voltage in-circuit reprogramming.
  * For more on FTDI programmers see https://learn.adafruit.com/ftdi-friend/overview
- * The Jsmn library (https://github.com/zserge/jsmn) is included with the sketch.
+ * I found I had to leave my FTDI programmer set to 5v for reliable programming of the final PCB; it would frequently fail to detect the reset pulldown otherwise.
- * The Arduino MemoryFree lib is used during debug (see comments and `#define DEBUG` in code).
+* The Arduino MemoryFree lib was used during debug (see comments and `#define DEBUG` in code).

 ## Development
-I used the Arduino IDE for development and testing; and did a lot of work using the serial monitor to debug the printer operation after capturing a lot of typical M408 responses at the start of the project ([see this](./docs/M508log.txt))
+I used the Arduino IDE for development and testing; and did a lot of work using the serial monitor to debug the printer operation after capturing a lot of typical `M408` responses at the start of the project ([see this](./tools/M408log.txt))

-The ATMega itself is loaded with the Optiboot bootloader; this is the standard used for recent Arduino Uno's etc.

 ## Control
-The Jsmn library provides some robustness in processing key/value pairs (use of quotes etc; the Json must still be structually correct and terminated).
-Send Standalone Json blocks to the PrintEye to control it's behaviour:
+You can use `M118` from the terminal or in your macros to configure the PrintEye via Json.

 * `{"pe_rate":integer}`
  * Set the approximate interval in ms that PrintEye spends waiting for a `M408` response before retrying
  * Default: 1000